hacs/documentation/source/docs/contribute/devcontainer.md

 When you open this repository with VS code, you are asked to **Reopen in Container**.
 This starts the build of the container.

-_If you don't see this notification, open the command pallet and select  **Remote-Containers: Open Folder in Container**_
+_If you don't see this notification, open the command pallet and select  **Remote-Containers: Open Folder in Container**._